Morgan’s Diary – April 11, 2018

 I felt content being at Home of Hope and seeing all of the past projects such as the greenhouse, chicken house, installation of the fridge, washing machine and solar water tank running as they should.
-All of our hard work and generous help from previous volunteers has paid off by seeing these children benefit in their everyday lives.
+All of our hard work and generous help from previous representatives has paid off by seeing these children benefit in their everyday lives.

 They collect fresh vegetables from the greenhouse for their meals.
 They gather eggs from the chicken house to eat, they save left over food in the fridge.
 When their clothes are dirty they put in the washing machine, and now they are able to take hot showers in the remote village of Ratankot.
 I feel as though this trip has made me realize that Home of Hope is a fully functioning machine.
 Everyone and everything at Home of Hope acts as a part of the machine, each working together in harmony.